What is Palliative care?

 The focus of this type of care is to treat the symptoms as they arise and to provide comfort and counselling to both the resident and their family.

 What are the 5 stages of palliative care?

 There are 5 stages of palliative care, which can help people to understand and decide the right time for them to start the process.

 - Stage 1 – creating the initial plan to be flexible, so that it evolves as the illness requirements change.
 This plan is usually made with input from healthcare professionals, the individual, and their family.

-- Stage 2 – Emotional and spiritual care is provided to the patient and their family by professionals such as, medical social workers, interdisciplinary teams, and a chaplain.
+- Stage 2 – Emotional and spiritual care is provided to the patient and their family by professionals such as medical social workers, interdisciplinary teams, and a chaplain.

-- Stage 3 – Care teams such as nurses and physicians work to ensure the patient can maintain as much independence as possible; often by installing home health aides and arrange assistance from carers who can assist with daily tasks that the individual is beginning to find difficult.
+- Stage 3 – Care teams such as nurses and physicians work to ensure the patient can maintain as much independence as possible; often by installing home health aides and arranging assistance from carers who can assist with daily tasks that the individual is beginning to find difficult.

 - Stage 4 – This is the time where permanent care at a care home or hospice is arranged if this is wanted by the patient and family.
-For those that do not wish to leave their home, live in care can be arranged to continue to provide the support you need within your home environment.
+For those that do not wish to leave their home, live-in care can be arranged to continue to provide the support you need within your home environment.

 - Stage 5 – This stage encompasses bereavement support for the patient or resident’s family and friends.

 What are the 5 aims of palliative care?

 - To manage and treat symptoms and pain associated with the illness

 - To provide support and counselling to the resident and family to help them understand the illness and accept the prognosis